helloManash/helloManash/README.md

 ---

-<h3 quote align='center'>Give me a firm place to stand, and I will move the earth.</h3 quote>
+<h3 quote align='center'>The role of leadership is to transform the complex situation into small pieces and prioritize them.</h3 quote>

 ---